hclbaur/sda-core/docs/TUTORIAL.md

 SDA uses a block style notation to create nodes with *complex* content, and as such, to organise date in hierarchical form.
 There is (at least in theory) no limit to the level of nesting; nodes can contain nodes, that can contain other nodes, *ad infinitum*.

-Perhaps surprisingly, SDA nodes can have both simple and complex content (or *mixed* content if you like) as in:
+Perhaps surprisingly, SDA nodes can have both simple and complex content as in:

 	name "johnd" {
 		first "John"
 		last "Doe"
 	}

 SDA syntax does not get more complicated than this.
 Of course, there are rules we must adhere to in order to produce proper or *well-formed* SDA.
-These are the subject of the next section.
+These are the subject of the next section, but you can also refer to this formal [specification](/docs/SPECIFICATION.md).

 ## The rules